RickCogley/eSolia.pro/content/en/security-and-convenience.md

 The compliance decision of the proper "level" of security for the situation, and the knowledge within IT to make that happen in a practical manner, are two areas that change at breakneck speed.

-In this sort of case, we have to continually search for the latest information, and it's probably best to get some help from a company with a wide range of knowledge and experience, like eSolia.
+In this sort of case, we have to continually search for the latest information, and it's probably best to get some help from a company with a wide range of knowledge and experience, _like eSolia_.